jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/SlimGleefulDuiker" target="_blank" class="button small">Reader</a>

 _Each graphic improvement is your cyborgology growing up.
 It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
-But only if you want to majically attach to the power of modern technology and enter the digital mass-collaboration economy.
+But only if you become a player god.
 Credit: [Data Radar](https://www.youtube.com/watch?v=3H6hnFV-nDU)._

 ## Option 2 - Player God